- The student population of 336 students has grown by 9% over five years.

 |Grades Offered||Grades 6-8|

 |Students by Grade|

-The revenue/student of $8,684 in this district is less than the state average of $8,707.
+- The revenue/student of $8,904 is higher than the state average of $8,756.
 The district revenue/student has stayed relatively flat over four years.

-The district's spending/student of $8,504 is less than the state average of $8,563.
+- The district's spending/student of $8,660 is higher than the state average of $8,531.
 The district spending/student has stayed relatively flat over four years.

 |School District Name||Knox County School District|

 |Number of Students Managed||59,617||3,513|

 |District Spending / Student||$8,660||$8,531|